-ising the proletariat in connection with the economic crisis which has brought about the disintegration of the mechanism of capitalist economy.
-It did so because they regarded the establishment of open fascist dictatorship only as a growth of the powers of the bourgeoisie, and did not see that revolutionary development is simultaneously delayed and accelerated by the fascist frenzy of the bourgeoisie.
+It happened because they could only see what was taking place on the surface and could not understand, and were unable to give a Marxist-Leninist analysis of the deep processes which are revolutionizing the entire situation, and are revolutionizing the proletariat in connection with the economic crisis which has brought about the disintegration of the mechanism of capitalist economy.
+It happened because they regarded the establishment of open fascist dictatorship only as a growth of the powers of the bourgeoisie, and could not see that revolutionary development is simultaneously delayed and accelerated by the fascist frenzy of the bourgeoisie.
 It happened because they could only see how and whither the bourgeois classes are moving at the present time, and even that without sufficient clearness, and did not understand how and whither the toiling classes will be moving in the near future.

-This arose from the fact that they had not held out against the pressure of the class enemy, had not deeply mastered Leninist theory, which, in the words of Comrade Stalin, "alone can help practice to understand not only how and whither classes are moving at the present time, but also how and whither they must move in the near future," and which "gives practical workers a clear perspective . . . and confidence in the victory of our cause."
+This arose from the fact that they had not held out against the pressure of the class enemy, had not deeply mastered Leninist theory, which, in the words of Comrade Stalin, "alone can help practice to clarify the process and direction of class movements in the present and near future", and which "gives practical workers a clear perspective . . . and confidence in the victory of our cause".

-Secondly, in connection with the maturing of the world revolutionary crisis, social-democracy, which is the agency of the bourgeoisie in the ranks of the working class, is not only becoming fascised rapidly, but is at the same time resorting to all kinds of demagogic manoeuvres on a scale unknown in recent years.
-In view of the fact that these manoeuvres have a certain effect on the workers, we must display great flexibility so as to repulse them.
-But if our Parties are insufficiently armed with the revolutionary theory of Lenin, if they are insufficiently impregnated with the realisation of the profound difference in principle between our Party and the social-democratic parties, if they are insufficiently steeled in merciless struggle against social-democracy, then the adoption of flexible tactics easily degenerates into right opportunist tactics or into a sectarian fear of the adoption of the united front.
+Secondly, in connection with the maturing of the world revolutionary crisis, social-democracy, which is the agency of the bourgeoisie in the ranks of the working class, is not only becoming fascized rapidly but is at the same time resorting to all kinds of demagogic maneuvers on a scale unknown in recent years.
+In view of the fact that these maneuvers have a certain effect on the workers, we must display great flexibility so as to repulse them.
+But if our Parties are insufficiently armed with the revolutionary theory of Lenin, if they are insufficiently impregnated with the realization of the profound difference in principle between our Party and the Social-Democratic Parties, if they are insufficiently steeled in merciless struggle against social-democracy, then the adoption of flexible tactics easily degenerates into Right opportunist tactics or into a secetarian fear of the adoption of the united front.